byronpendason/byronpendason.github.io/young_penda.md

 "From the body of Gymm, the gods formed our world Middengeard.
 The ettins never forgot the betrayal of the gods.
 Many decided to come to our world in order to sow chaos, in order to try to sink the world back into the chaos from which it came.[^myth]"

-[^myth]: This creation myth, recounted by the witch Rowena to Penda, is written by me and is based loosely upon the Norse creation myth as well as the UPG (unverified personal gnosis) of some of my fellow Fyrnsideras.

 The scene before Penda changed to the swamp Penda had just visited the previous night, and there he saw himself confronting Wāse.

 Penda could not keep himself from blinking any longer, and just like that, the scene in the fire vanished.